 Dog Eat Dog (1992) was perceived as a bandwagon jumper (regardless of whether it was designed to be trendy or not).
 Warrant had the same producer as Slave to the Grind.
 They were supposedly disallowed to be heavy until Skid Row were allowed, hence Michael Wagener being the producer.
 Skid Row benefited because their album was released before Nirvana made it huge with their trend-setting Nevermind album.

-When Anthrax released Sound of White Noise (1993), they were perceived as following in the footsteps of Alice in Chains (same producer).
-When Mötley Crüe had released their self-titled album (1994), they were perceived as wobbling on the waves of Metallica (same producer).
+When Anthrax released Sound of White Noise (1993), they were perceived as having followed in the footsteps of Alice in Chains (same producer – Dave Jerden).
+When Mötley Crüe had released their self-titled album (an overdue 1994 release), they were perceived as wobbling on the waves of Metallica (same producer: Bob Rock).
 Anthrax would have done better had they recorded a rap metal album given their 1991 hit single.
 In doing such an album, they would have been perceived as influencing the Judgment Night soundtrack.

 Truth be told, the coolest rock bands in the `90s were extensions of old sounds.
 The Doors spawned Pearl Jam.
 Nirvana were the new Blue Öyster Cult.
 Alice in Chains were the new Black Sabbath.
 Metallica were the new Deep Purple.
 Soundgarden were the new Led Zeppelin.
 Finally, Pantera were the new Judas Priest if only on Cowboys from Hell (1990).
 That album also saw them stealing from Led Zeppelin (the riff from The Wanton Song makes a cameo in the bridge of Domination) and RHCP (the chorus of Primal Concrete Sledge owes a debt to Punk Rock Classic).

 After that album, Pantera happened upon the notion that success beckoned if they became a radio-friendly version of Exhorder by being less abrasive (vocally, lyrically as well as sonically in general) and less progressive.
 One example of the latter having an influence on the former is Death in Vain (1990) having influenced Shedding Skin (1994).
 Both songs have a word being echoed three times with less volume while the vocalist continues with the rest of the lyrics.
 Also, the final rhythm on Incontinence (1992) was the main rhythm of Strength Beyond Strength (1994).